-A reservation fee of 4 percent of the actual Federal Competitive Credit amount and 1 percent of the annual State Credit amount (if applicable) for which the project is eligible must be paid prior to the issuance of the Reservation Letter.
+A reservation fee based on the annual Federal Competitive Credit amount and a percent of the annual State Credit amount (if applicable) for which the project is eligible must be paid prior to the issuance of the Reservation Letter.
 The Applicant will have 10 days from the date of the award letter in which to pay the reservation fee and maintain the Tax Credit reservation.
-This fee is nonrefundable and will not be adjusted if the final Tax Credit amount is reduced or the Tax Credits are returned or unused.
+This fee will not be adjusted if the final Tax Credit amount is reduced or the Tax Credits are returned or unused.